-Certificates of Participation (COP) - Borrowing that is secured by the pledge of the issuing municipality to annually appropriate (each year that the COPs are outstanding) an amount sufficient to pay debt service on the bonds.
+Certificates of Participation (COPs) - Borrowing that is secured by the pledge of the issuing municipality to annually appropriate (each year that the COPs are outstanding) an amount sufficient to pay debt service on the bonds.
 In a typical lease-purchase arrangement, the District as lessee purchases property under contract from a lessor, usually a private corporation, another public entity, or a special purpose nonprofit corporation.
 The lessor receives a portion of each lease payment as tax-exempt interest.
-One common way of financing this is the Certificate of Participation (COP), where the lessor assigns the lease and lease payments to a trustee.
+One common way of financing this is through COPs, where the lessor assigns the lease and lease payments to a trustee.